Ernst vom Rath

-Ernst Eduard vom Rath (3 June 1909 – 9 November 1938) was a member of the German nobility, a Nazi Party member, and German Foreign Office diplomat.
-He is mainly remembered for his assassination in Paris in 1938 by a Polish Jewish teenager, Herschel Grynszpan, which provided a pretext for Kristallnacht, "The Night of Broken Glass".
+Ernst Eduard vom Rath (3 June 1909 – 9 November 1938) was a German diplomat.
+He is mainly remembered for his assassination in Paris in 1938 by a Polish Jewish teenager, Herschel Grynszpan, which provided a pretext for Kristallnacht, "The Night of Broken Glass" on 9–10 November 1938.
+Historians consider Kristallnacht the beginning of the Holocaust.

 Early life and career

 Vom Rath was born in Frankfurt am Main to an aristocratic family, the son of a high-ranking public official, Gustav vom Rath.
 He attended a school in Breslau, and then studied law at Bonn, Munich and Königsberg, until 1932, when he joined the Nazi Party and became a career diplomat.
 In April 1933 he became a member of the SA, the party's paramilitary unit.
-In 1935, after a posting in Bucharest, he was posted to the German embassy in Paris.
-Regarding the "Jewish Question", Rath expressed regret that the German Jews had to suffer but argued that the anti-Semitic laws were "necessary" to allow the Volksgemeinschaft to flourish.
+In 1935, after a posting in Bucharest, he was posted to the German embassy in Paris as its third secretary.
+Regarding the "Jewish Question", Rath expressed regret that the German Jews had to suffer but argued that anti-Semitic laws were "necessary" to allow the Volksgemeinschaft to flourish.